mohsinmdl/rubyOnRails101/rubyOnRail101.md

 ***Should you Use Scaffolds or Generators***

-Scaffolds: add pretty much useless code also
+Scaffolds: add pretty much useless code also.
 Generators: We will use Generators.